Herniated Disc (Slipped Disc)

 Epidural injections:

-A doctor injects steroids, anesthetics, and anti-inflammatory medications into the epidural space, which is an area around the spinal cord.
-This can help minimize pain and swelling in and around the spinal nerve roots.
+Steroids, anesthetics, and anti-inflammatory drugs are injected by a physician into the epidural space, which surrounds the spinal cord.
+This may lessen pain and edema in the area of the spinal nerve roots.

 Muscle relaxants:

--Progressive neurological deficits develop, such as leg weakness and/or numbness
+-Developing progressive neurological impairments, including leg weakness and/or numbness

 ARTIFICIAL DISC SURGERY